bids-standard/bids-starter-kit/src/dependencies.md

 But there are some text-editors built specifically for coding that can help with some parts of programming.

-One that's free and easy to use is Atom: <https://atom.io/>.
+One that's free and easy to use is [Visual studio code](https://code.visualstudio.com/).
 It'll work for all the languages below!

 ## MATLAB / Octave (Free, open source equivalent)